 Vegetables, on the other hand, are mostly tricky to get the kids to like once they grow older.
 But, like my mom, I hide the vegetables in various dishes.
 For example, when preparing mince recipes, I add ridge gourd, fenugreek leaves, carrots, capsicum or spinach in it.
-Of course, it would be easier if the vegetables are chopped into the smallest cubes possible so they are not too noticeable.
-This also works for the husbands who do not fancy vegetables.
+It is easy to overlook when the vegetables are chopped into the smallest cubes possible.
+This also works for the husbands who do not fancy vegetables. 😉

 Here are the vitamins, minerals and nutrients our body needs along with their benefits, results of deficiency or excess intake, and foodstuffs that are rich in them.

 BENEFITS – Protects your eyes from night blindness, promotes healthy growth and reproduction and supports a healthy immune system.

 FOODS – Carrot, Cantaloupe, Melon, Kale, Broccoli, Squash, Liver, Fish, Dairy products, Fenugreek, Spinach.

 CAUTIONS – Deficiency can lead to night blindness and compromise the immune system.
 It can also cause rashes.
 Excess Vitamin A could lead to bone thinning, liver damage, headache, diarrhoea, nausea, skin irritation, joint pains and could also lead to birth defects.
 For us, if we consume cantaloupes directly from the fridge, we tend to get a sore throat so you could beware of that too.

 BENEFITS – Helps to prevent infections and supports cell health, energy levels, good eyesight, healthy brain function, good digestion and healthy appetite.
 It also helps promote proper nerve function and growth of red blood cells.